gyesibiney/Career_Accelerator_LP4_ML-Appl/README.md

 ### Usage
-Import all the required library names, for example, import Streamlit as st.
+Import all the required library names.

 -To execute the application, use the command "streamlit run src/predict_page.py to run the app utilizing the "predict_page.py" file.

 ####📚 **Description**